All Employers Must Post NLRB Notice – Are You and Your Supervisors Ready?

 Failure to post the notice may result in the filing of an unfair labor practice against the employer.
 Also, the Board may choose to toll the statute of limitations for filing an unfair labor practice charge during the time period the notice was not posted.
 If the Board finds the employer willfully failed to post the notice, the Board may use this as evidence of the employer’s bad motive in other cases.

-A copy of the poster can be found here.
 Between now and November, employers should train their supervisors on how to discuss union issues with employees.
 Every supervisor needs to know what they can and cannot say to employees about unions.
 Hopefully this poster will not foster an increase in litigation against employers or union activity but you need to be prepared.
 Brody and Associates regularly advises its clients on union-related matters and provides union-free training.
-If we can be of assistance in this area, please contact us at firstname.lastname@example.org or 203.965.0560.
+If we can be of assistance in this area, please contact us at email@example.com or 203.965.0560.